a1k0n/a1k0n.github.io/_posts/2011-07-07-english-word-segmentation.markdown

 I discovered a neat little algorithm recently, and I wanted to share it.

 Say you're given a chunk of lowercase text with no spaces or punctuation in it.
-Say you want to write a program to find what actual words are in it, at least to some good approximation.
+You want to write a program to find what actual words are in it, at least to some good approximation.
 This problem is a little contrived in English but it's definitely not contrived for many languages which don't have spaces between words, e.g. Chinese or Japanese or (especially hard to parse) Thai.

-For example,
-"thisisabunchoftextwithnospacesorpunctuationandiwanttoknowwhatwordsareinit"
-should become "this is a bunch of text with no spaces or punctuation and i want to know what words are in it".
+For example, the input "thisisabunchoftextwithnospacesorpunctuationandiwanttoknowwhatwordsareinit" should produce the output "this is a bunch of text with no spaces or punctuation and i want to know what words are in it".

 Try typing words into the box here without spaces (or paste the above example in, if you want).
 Because of some hackery which I will explain later, this